mipayne/JustTheClass/about.md

 The assigned reading for this class is the journal article.

 Journal Clubs consist of:
-- reading the assigned primary research article
+- Reading the assigned primary research article
 - Write up reasons why you agree or disagree with a specific conclusion based on the provided evidence
 - Participate in structured discussion

 #### Written Assignment guidelines
 - Students will submit a peer-reviewed journal style "reviewer comments" which should include:
     - short 1 paragraph summary of the article
-    - comments that focus on at least 3 conclusions made in the article
+    - comments that focus on at least 3 claims made in the article
-- comments may be critical or complimentary of conclusions, but must reference how provided evidence (e.g. figures, tables, data) support the conclusions
+- comments may be critical or complimentary of claims, but must reference how provided evidence (e.g. figures, tables, data) support the claims
 - Specific assignments may include additional tasks (e.g. complete a figure annotation assignment)

 ## Classes, readings, nanoquizzes